Zondax/izari-filecoin/README.md

 | Get namespace     | :heavy_minus_sign:   | :heavy_minus_sign:     | :heavy_minus_sign:    | :heavy_minus_sign:   | :white_check_mark: |
 | Get sub address   | :heavy_minus_sign:   | :heavy_minus_sign:     | :heavy_minus_sign:    | :heavy_minus_sign:   | :white_check_mark: |

+#### Ethereum Addresses
+This is a particular case for a delegated address.
+Ethereum addresses on the Filecoin EVM are handled by the ethereum account manager, which actor id is 10.
+For this reason, there is a particular class to handle Ethereum addresses conversions.
+It will help you to get the filecoin equivalent address from an ethereum address, either string or bytes format.
+Besides, you can do the other way around: get the ethereum address from a filecoin one (f4/t4).

 #### Tokens

 Allow you to easily manage magnitudes used within Filecoin to do conversions between them, arithmetical operations, etc.